 ARC Internship Program

-The internship is unique in ag communications in that it is a collaboration of the organization (ARC) and the host company, this year, NCBA.
+The internship is unique in ag communications in that it is a collaboration of the organization (ARC) and the host company.
 The ARC portion of the funding comes from a grant from Gardner & Gardner Communications to the ARC Foundation.
 ARC will coordinate the internship program and selection.

-- Internship will be worth a total of $5,000 — $4,000 stipend and $1,000 to be used to attend the annual professional development meeting of ARC – to be held June 20 through 21 in Louisville, Kentucky.
+- Internship will be worth a total of $5,000 — $4,000 stipend and $1,000 to be used to attend the annual professional development meeting of ARC – to be held June 20 through 22 in Kansas City, MO.

 - The intern will spend 80% of his/her time on host organization projects and 20% to support and attend the ARC annual meeting.